francesmx/CV/README.md

 * 1.5 years as **Channel Producer & Developer** at Opus Media (startup, no longer with us)

 ## Education & qualifications:
-* **Makers Academy Bootcamp**, 16-week intensive course in software craftsmanship, test-driven development and pair programming.
+* **Makers Academy Bootcamp**, 16-week intensive course in software craftsmanship and test-driven development using Ruby and JavaScript as examples of classical and prototypal languages.
 See my blog [A Parent's Adventures in Codeland](https://medium.com/a-parents-adventures-in-codeland) (graduated December 2016)
 * **Certified Scrum Product Owner** (since 2008)
 * **B.Sc.
 Computer Science & Electronic Music**, 2.1, University of Keele, UK (graduated 2001)
 * **A-levels** in Mathematics (A), Business Studies (A), and Music Technology (A)